-In reality and in our simulations, the standing genetic variation is not uniformly distributed, the probability of fixation varies across the region of overlap, and adaptation uses up some of the standing variation so that the distribution of standing variation changes with time.
-Taking the first two complications into account would require weighted averages across the hyperspherical cap, which is beyond the scope of this article.
-The third complication is yet more involved, and would require an analysis of how the standing genetic variation is used as adaptation proceeds (i.e., how the distribution of segregating effects and allele frequencies shift as alleles fix).
+In reality and in our simulations, standing genetic variation is not uniformly distributed, the probability of fixation varies across the region of overlap, and adaptation uses up some of the standing variation so that the distribution of standing variation changes with time.
+Taking the first two complications into account would require weighted averages across the space contained in the hyperspherical caps, which is beyond the scope of this article.
+The third complication is yet more involved, and would require an analysis of how standing genetic variation is used as adaptation proceeds (i.e., how the distribution of segregating effects and allele frequencies shift as alleles fix).
 Such a calculation is also beyond the scope of this article.
 Despite these complications, we believe the simple analysis above qualitatively captures the essence of why segregation variance increases faster-than-linearly with the angle of divergence.

+References:

+Abramowitz & Stegun 1972 Handbook of Mathematical Functions: with formulas, graphs, and mathematical tables.
+United States Department of Commerce, Washington DC, USA.

 Supplementary figures